 Is the Randolph County Rural Health Clinic a free clinic?

 No. Our prices are lower than most private doctor offices and we offer discounts based on your household income.
 Some patients may qualify for free pricing.

 Do I have to pay before I am seen?

 No. We never withhold medical care or birth control based on inability to pay.

-Can I be tested for all STDs at your clinic?
+Can I be tested for all STDs at your health clinic?

 General Health Screening

 Screenings are an important part of health promotion efforts.
 Many preventive screenings have been recognized as a cost-effective way to identify and treat potential health problems before they develop or worsen.
 Age- and gender-specific preventive screening recommendations exist for dozens of health concerns.
 Contact your health care provider to see what screenings are available.

 Blood tests, urine tests, and other types of lab work help diagnose illnesses and monitor the effects of medications and other treatments.
 They are valuable tools that can identify the cause of your symptoms or make sure the medication you are taking is working as it should.
 At the Randolph County Rural Health Clinic, we perform several laboratory tests to help you manage your health.
 Bring in an order from your current primary care provider or make an appointment with one of our nurse practitioners to get your lab testing started.